FAQ

 Can it be used for E2E testing?

-Yes, of course.
-Markuplint is designed for each component checking but can also be used to check the rendered HTML.
-Markuplint uses a different HTML parser than the browser, so HTML must be passed as a string.
-For E2E testing, you can check either the HTML string returned by the server or the DOM tree exposed by the browser by converting it to a string and passing it to Markuplint API.
+Yes.
+While Markuplint is primarily designed for component-level checking, it can also lint rendered HTML.
+Since Markuplint uses its own HTML parser (not a browser's), HTML must be passed as a string.
+For E2E testing, you can pass either the server-returned HTML string or the browser's DOM tree (serialized to a string) to the Markuplint API.